wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

-4.5.
-Extended DNS Error Code 4 - Forged Answer

-   For policy reasons (legal obligation, or malware filtering, for instance), an answer was forged.

-4.6.
-Extended DNS Error Code 5 - DNSSEC Indeterminate

-   The resolver attempted to perform DNSSEC validation, but validation ended in the Indeterminate state.

-4.7.
-Extended DNS Error Code 6 - DNSSEC Bogus

-   The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.

-4.8.
-Extended DNS Error Code 7 - Signature Expired

-   The resolver attempted to perform DNSSEC validation, a signature in the validation chain was expired.

-4.9.
-Extended DNS Error Code 8 - Signature Not Yet Valid

-   The resolver attempted to perform DNSSEC validation, but the signatures received were not yet valid.

-4.10.
+3.10.
 Extended DNS Error Code 9 - DNSKEY Missing

    A DS record existed at a parent, but no supported matching DNSKEY record could be found for the child.

-4.11.
+3.11.
 Extended DNS Error Code 10 - RRSIGs Missing

    The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

-4.12.
+3.12.
 Extended DNS Error Code 11 - No Zone Key Bit Set

    The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.

-4.13.
+3.13.
 Extended DNS Error Code 12 - NSEC Missing

    The resolver attempted to perform DNSSEC validation, but the requested data was missing and a covering NSEC or NSEC3 was not provided.

+3.14.
+Extended DNS Error Code 13 - Cached Error

+   The resolver has cached SERVFAIL for this query without additional information.

+3.15.
+Extended DNS Error Code 14 - Not Ready

+   The server is unable to answer the query as it is not fully up and functional yet.

+3.16.
+Extended DNS Error Code 15 - Blocked

+   The resolver attempted to perfom a DNS query but the domain is blacklisted due to a security policy implemented on the server being directly talked to.

+3.17.
+Extended DNS Error Code 16 - Censored

+   The resolver attempted to perfom a DNS query but the domain was blacklisted by a security policy imposed upon the server being talked to.
+Note that how the imposed policy is applied is irrelevant (in- band DNS somehow, court order, etc).